I’m Nick Thompson. I design brands, write code, write words, and take pictures.

 I’m completely self-taught in photography.
 I still have a lot to learn in terms of technique in the field, but I have mad post-production Photoshop skills.
 I’m currently shooting with a Canon 6D.
 I’m in love with my Canon EF 16-35mm lens!

 I also have experience setting up and managing servers for email and web hosting.
-At Cognize, we provide fully managed web hosting for clients as well as email marketing solutions.
+At Creative Link, we provide fully managed web hosting for clients as well as email marketing solutions.
 We deploy custom servers, monitor our servers for performance, and consistently create data backups.

 Get notified when I post updates.